Major v. Deputy Head (Department of Fisheries and Oceans)

 105 The relocation process was discussed at all levels of management in the Region and in the department.
 It targeted fishery officers who were contributing to the problem.

-106 On the union’s role, Mr. Nadeau stated that locally, the union tried to prevent management from taking action to make the Grande-Rivière office functional and that the shop steward, Mr. Moreau, was part of the group that was causing problems there.
-Mr. Nadeau met with the regional union President several times, who was concerned about the situation but could not propose a solution.
+106 On the union’s role, Mr. Nadeau stated that locally, the union tried to prevent management from taking action to make the Grande-Rivière office functional and that the union steward, Mr. Moreau, was part of the group that was causing problems there.
+Mr. Nadeau met with the regional union president several times, who was concerned about the situation but could not propose a solution.
 He was not opposed to the relocations but wanted management reassigned too.

 107 In cross-examination, when asked how many times he had tried to meet with the Grande-Rivière employees between 2009 and 2011, Mr. Nadeau replied that he had communicated with the union several times.
 Following the meeting with the labour relations psychologist, which management had mandated with the union’s agreement, the fishery officers were not interested in meeting with management.